28 March 2023

 Common Internship Interview Questions

-And although that is admittedly sad, doing an internship will increase your chances of getting a graduate job after university.
-Across all the companies that feature in RateMyPlacement’s Best Student Employers, 46% of their placement students were offered graduate jobs.
+Doing an internship will increase your chances of getting a graduate job after university.
+Across all the companies that feature in RateMyPlacement’s Best Student Employers, 49% of their placement students were offered graduate jobs.
 This could be you!

-This is why it’s so, so important that you’re prepared for an interview for an internship.
+This is why it’s so, so important that you’re prepared for your interview.
 So read on and on to discover what questions you might be asked, how to answer them, and some tips and tricks for phone interviews.